-Originally established in 1875, offices and funeral church of the Wait-Ross-Allanson were extensively remodeled in 1958.
+Originally established in 1875, the offices and funeral church of the Wait-Ross-Allanson were extensively remodeled in 1958.
 The firm was founded by William T. "Billy" Wait, who continued his active participation in the business shortly before his last illness and death at 89 in 1938.
 Mr. Wait had come to Elgin from St. Charles and attended Elgin Academy.
-He then was employed by S. E. Wilder, furniture merchant, as a clerk, and later acquired an interest in the firm which became know at Wait and Co.
+He then was employed by S. E. Wilder, a furniture merchant, as a clerk, and later acquired an interest in the firm which became known as Wait and Co.